Putrajaya, 14th October 2021,

 Ismail Sabri said various programmes aimed at young entrepreneurs in gaining fair access to resources have been put in place through grants offered by the government via the Micro and Affordable Franchise Development Programme.

 Under the programme, new business owners were being offered matching grants, whereas full grants were for the franchise owners to expand for more business opportunities.

-The Prime Minister also invited foreign franchising communities to make Malaysia as their hub in establishing central facilities for the Southeast Asian region, as well as launch their businesses throughout the East Asian countries.
+The prime minister also invited foreign franchising communities to make Malaysia their hub in establishing central facilities for the Southeast Asian region, as well as launch their businesses throughout the East Asian countries.

 “You will find that Malaysia’s enabling business environment and the pro-business government is an excellent choice for your investments,” he said.

-On the FIM 2021, Ismail Sabri hoped that the annual meet could attract 15,000 visitors with about RM200 million worth of potential investments.
+On the FIM 2021, Ismail Sabri hopes the annual meet could attract 15,000 visitors with about RM200 million worth of potential investments.